CodeScop/Oge-Mai-Field-Guide/balanceresources.md

   - DESERT
 - **Other sources:**
   - FOREST
-  - SwampL Battle: Quishi (350 words for 1-2)
-  - Hideout Battles: Necog (450 words for 2-4)
 - **Buy:** FOREST
 - **Sell price:** 2 Coins (don't sell unless you have >500)
 - **Used for:** FOREST, DESERT